-- i) To perform the experiment of concept formation. - ii) To perform the experiment of perception - iii) To perform the experiment of the recall and recognition memory. - iv) To perform the experiment of rote and logical memory. - v) To perform the experiment of multiple intelligences.
+- ii) To perform the experiment of concept formation. - iii) To acquire knowledge of the implications of recall and recognition memory. - iv) To perform the experiment of the recall and recognition memory. - v) To acquire knowledge of the implications of rote and logical memory. - vi) To perform the experiment of rote and logical memory. - vii) To acquire knowledge of educational implications of multiple intelligences. - viii) To perform the experiment of multiple intelligences. - ix) To acquire knowledge of the educational implications of creativity. - x) To perform the experiment of creativity.